apimash/StarterKits/APIMASH_RottenTomatoes_StarterKit/readme.md

  - Add your Developer Key in the Globals.cs file
  - Compile and Run

+###Customization

+Step 1.
+Add your Developer Key in the Globals.cs source file on line 20

+Step 2.
+Global.cs provides URI's for the 9 API’s that Rotten Tomatoes [offers][2].

+ - **movies.json** - Search for movies
+  - **movie.json** - info on an individual movie
+     - **reviews.json** - the reviews for an individual movie
+     - **cast.json** - the full cast for an individual movie
+     - **similar.json** - a list of movies similar to the individual movie
+     - **clips.json** - a list of clips related  to an individual movie
+ - **box_office.json** - a current list of box office movies
+ - **upcoming.json** -movies that are upcoming
+ - **in_theaters.json** - movies that are in theaters
+ - **opening.json** - movies that are opening this week
+ - **top_rentals.json**  - top dvd rentals
+ - **current_releases.json** - dvds that are currently released
+ - **new_releases.json** - dvds that are getting released
+ - **upcoming.json** - dvds that are getting released

+Each API returns the same JSON payload format.
+The Starter Kit can be customized to display results from any of these API’s.
+I encourage you to experiment  by simple changing the API selection in the GroupedItemsPage.Xaml.cs file on line 76 from

+> ROTTEN TOMATOES API MOVIES INTHEATERS

+to

+> ROTTEN TOMATOES API DVD CURRENTRELEASES

+Step 3.
+You can modify the parameters to each query such as the limit of the number of movies to return in total, or per page and the country.
+Experiment by changing the ‘country’ parameter on the ‘InTheaters’ API call on line 24 of Globals.cs.
+Experiment with other parameter to learn the API.
+Visit the API [I/O Docs page][3] to experiment on line.

+Step 4.
+Movie information is EXTREMELY  mashable!
+Experiment by combining Rotten Tomatoes with Bing Maps showing nearby movie theaters (check out [the Bing Map Starter Kit][4]!)

 ##DISCLAIMER:

 The sample code described herein is provided on an "as is" basis, without warranty of any kind, to the fullest extent permitted by law.
 Both Microsoft and I do not warrant or guarantee the individual success developers may have in implementing the sample code on their development platforms or in using their own Web server configurations.